sabiq-khan/create-vm/README.md

 # Usage
 If the script is run with no parameters, it prints a help message.
 ```
 $ ./create-vm.sh

 USAGE: ./create-vm.sh [yaml_file_with_parameters]

 Creates a Debian VM with the parameters in the provided YAML file.

 ARGUMENTS:
-	Accepts a single argument, the path to a YAML file with the following structure.
+Accepts a single argument, the path to a YAML file with the following structure:

 # Example YAML file
 vm:
   name:		# VM name
   hostName:	# VM host name
   domainName:	# VM domain name
 user:
   firstName:	# First name of user
   lastName:	# Last name of user
   userName:	# Debian username

 If no argument is passed, this help message is printed.
 ```

 To create a VM, fill out the parameters in `values.yaml` or whatever YAML file you choose to pass to the script.